on this page

 - War Widow(er)’s Pension.

-You should contact your bank to arrange a repayment plan of the amount that you owe, and to arrange access to the rest of your payment.
+You should contact your bank to arrange a plan to repay the amount you owe.
+You can also talk to them to make sure you can access the rest of your payment.
 You can choose to pay more than 10% of your payment to your bank if you wish.

-Speak to your bank about their fees and repayment policies for customers receiving any of these payments.
+Speak to your bank about their fees and repayment policies for customers getting any of these payments.

 Example of a protected payment

-If your account is overdrawn and you get a payment of $200, the bank can take up to $20, which is 10%, to repay the amount that you owe.
-The bank can provide you with access to the remaining $180, or 90%, of your payment.
+If your account is overdrawn and you get a payment of $200, the bank can take up to $20.
+They use this to repay the amount you owe.
+They can let you access the remaining $180, or 90%, of your payment.

 Banks that agree to the protected payment